jonathanolson/slither/notes/patterns.md

           - Padding is complicated.... nah
         - Yeah, just find subgraph isomorphisms and check?
     - Exit edge state handling:
-      - FIND SYMMETRIES for the input data(!)
+      - FIND SYMMETRIES for the input data(!?)
       - Find all unique combinations of all of the "black exit edges" (whether they are there or not)
         - e.g. for a 3-face with one "no-exit" vertex (causing incident opposite):
           - We have a "rule" for that face where there are multiple matched exits (no edges set)
             - (2 matched exits - incident!)
             - (3 matched exits - no data besides vertex state)
           - We have a "rule" for that face where there is a single matched exit (edge set to black)
       - Edge state:
         - red-or-black / red-only exit: separate "pattern" for N of matched exit vertices
         - black exit: